Latest NewsCan CBT and EMDR Help With Addiction?

 What are the impacts of addiction?

-Addiction often has a negative long-term impact on life, including relationships and wellbeing.
+Addiction can severely affect your life and have a negative long-term impact on life, including relationships and wellbeing.
 It’s a behaviour that feels as if it’s impossible to control.

 Since it is possible to become addicted to anything, it’s better to have an addiction that leads to more positive consequences, such as a need for exercise.